danriti/moleskine/chatops-slow-your-role/README.md

 ## Fall In

 Getting started with `hubot-auth` is ~~easy~~ slightly complicated.
-The bad news is that there are multiple versions of this cript coexisting within the Hubot community.
+The bad news is that there are multiple versions of this script coexisting within the Hubot community.
 The good news is that all but one are [unofficially deprecated][9], so you just have to do a little cleanup before getting started: